Advertising revenue of Facebook and Google Compared

-Both Google and Facebook are market leaders in digital advertising.
+Both Google and Facebook, (now named Meta) are market leaders in digital advertising.
 The two tech giants depend mainly on digital advertising as their main source of revenue.
-While Google’s non-advertising revenue has grown fast during recent years, Facebook still depends mainly on the revenue it generates from digital Facebook ads.
-However, over the last five years, both companies have enjoyed a sizeable growth in their ad revenues driven mainly by the shift towards digital marketing.
+While Google's non-advertising revenue has grown fast during recent years, Facebook still depends mainly on the revenue it generates from digital Facebook ads.
+However, over the last five years, both the companies have enjoyed a sizeable growth in their ad revenues driven mainly by the shift towards digital marketing.

 Google's Ad revenue:

 Google's main source of revenue is advertising and it generates its ad revenue from the Google properties that include Google search and other properties as well as YouTube apart from Google Network members' properties.
 The ad revenues of Google mainly include the following:

 - Google Search & other - It includes the revenues generated on Google search properties (including revenues from traffic generated by search distribution partners who use Google.com as their default search in browsers, toolbars, etc.) and other Google owned and operated properties including Gmail, Google Maps, and Google Play;

 - YouTube ad revenue:YouTube revenue mainly includes revenues generated on YouTube properties; and

 - Google Network Members' properties: It includes the revenues generated mainly on Google Network Members' properties that participate in AdMob, AdSense, and Google Ad Manager.